-CAPIC believes providing direct quotations from a competitor such as CBA, without seeking comment from an equivalent organization representing consultants, like CAPIC, was unfair to readers who are seeking accurate immigration information and news.
+CAPIC believes the goal of the article was undermined because the author provided direct quotations from a competitor such as CBA, without clarifying that adversarial relationship in the article or seeking comment from the equivalent organization representing consultants, CAPIC.
+Readers are seeking accurate immigration information and news.
+The one-sided nature of this piece further clouds important issues.
 Instead of publishing the comments of an anonymous consultant, the author should have reached out to CAPIC for comment.
 CAPIC is the sole voice of Canada's immigration and citizenship consultants and as the only association that can speak for consultants, can provide the necessary balance to CBA's quotations.
 CAPIC's review of the proposed Code of Conduct highlights our association's commitment to improving the integrity of Canada's immigration industry while ensuring the public has access to the essential services offered by immigration and citizenship consultants.
 CAPIC supports the goal of improved accountability and has worked tirelessly to establish a regulator with the powers to achieve these aims.

 The article illustrates a fundamental misunderstanding of the evolutionary process that resulted in the creation of the College of Immigration and Citizenship Consultants.
 Regulatory bodies go through many iterations to meet the evolving needs of a given profession.
 The Law Society of Ontario went through such an evolution in 2018, changing its name and rebranding, while incorporating the regulation of paralegals under its mandate.
 Similarly, CICC is not a third attempt at regulating immigration and citizenship consultants, as the article suggested, but rather the continued progression of a regulatory body offering improved oversight and disciplinary powers.
 CICC has a small number of disciplinary cases on record because it is not a brand-new organization, but rather a continuation of the previous regulator, the Immigration Consultants of Canada Regulatory Council (ICCRC).
-Disciplinary cases are a common feature of Regulatory bodies and highlight the importance of accountability.
-However, CAPIC believes it is problematic for a news publication to rely solely on a competitor's assessment of the disciplinary procedures of a different profession.
+Disciplinary cases are a common feature of regulatory bodies and highlight the importance of accountability.
+However, CAPIC believes it is problematic for a news publication to rely solely on a competitor's assessment of the disciplinary procedures undertaken by a different regular in another profession.